kubernetes-sigs/gateway-api/geps/gep-713/index.md

 ### Targeting Virtual Types
 In some cases (likely limited to mesh) we may want to apply policies to requests to external services.
-To accomplish this, implementations MAY choose to support a reference to a virtual resource type:
+To accomplish this, implementations MAY choose to support a reference to a virtual resource type.
+For example:

 ```yaml
 apiVersion: networking.acme.io/v1alpha1